luapower/ui0/ui.md

 everything else being Lua code or portable C code.
 Even text shaping, a task usually delegated to the OS, is done with 100% portable code.
-The [nw] library itself has a frontend/backend split since it already supports multiple platforms, so porting to a new platform is only a matter of adding a new backend to [nw].
+The [nw] library itself has a frontend/backend split since it already supports multiple platforms, so porting [ui] to a new platform is ultimately just a matter of to adding a new backend to [nw].